xzwang021/Byzantine-robust-distributed-support-vector-machine/README.md

-# Byzantine-robust-distributed-support-vector-machine
-This repository contains MATLAB codes of Byzantine-robust distributed gradient descent algorithms for support vector machine.
+This repository contains MATLAB codes of Byzantine-robust distributed algorithms for support vector machine.

 Robust_SVM_Model1_error.m is the procedure of error comparison under Model I.